Martin JRM Mars: Civilian use

-On 23 August 2012, the Coulson Group announced that the Philippine Mars, due to its lack of use for five years, would be retired and flown to the National Naval Aviation Museum at Naval Air Station Pensacola, Florida to become a static exhibit.
+On 23 August 2012, the Coulson Group announced that the Philippine Mars, due to its lack of use for five years, would be retired and flown to the National Naval Aviation Museum at Naval Air Station Pensacola, Florida, to become a static exhibit.
 The aircraft was repainted to its original U.S. Navy colors and was to have been delivered to the museum in November 2012.
 After many delays, the trade deal of transferring the aircraft to the museum was put on hold by the Navy in June 2016, pending the outcome of the 2016 US Presidential election.

-On 10 May 2013, the B.C. provincial government announced that the Hawaii Mars would no longer be placed on contract after the 2013 season, due to not having been used to fight any B.C. fires for two years and the operation of newer and more versatile aircraft by the Coulson group including a Lockheed C-130 Hercules converted to firefighting use.
+On 10 May 2013, the British Columbia provincial government announced that the Hawaii Mars would no longer be placed on contract after the 2013 season, both because it had not been used to fight any local fires for two years and because the Coulson group had begun to operate newer and more versatile aircraft, including a Lockheed C-130 Hercules converted to firefighting use.
 Although Coulson has stated that the Hawaii Mars has been under numerous recent upgrades to make it safer and more reliable, no buyers have come forward to purchase the aircraft.
-Coulson also cautioned against any plans to open the aircraft as a tourist attraction, citing the 2013 closure of the Flying Tankers Bomber Base Museum from poor attendance.
+Coulson also cautioned against any plans to open the aircraft as a tourist attraction, citing declining attendance when the Flying Tankers base was open as a museum before it had to close in 2013.

 In May 2015, the Hawaii Mars received a small contract to be used briefly for training Chinese pilots.
 This was done using the Martin Mars to evaluate against civil certification regulations by the International Test Pilots School on how to handle such a large amphibious aircraft.
-The pilots would be involved with the Chinese state-owned Aviation Industry Corporation of China as they get ready to launch their forthcoming AVIC TA-600 airplane.
-Subsequently, in July 2015, the airplane was put back in service after public outcry, being awarded a 30-day contract from the BC Government to help with a particularly bad fire season.
+The pilots would be involved with the Chinese state-owned Aviation Industry Corporation of China as they got ready to launch their forthcoming AVIC AG600 airplane.
+In July, the training program of 22-hour was completed over six days.
+In July 2015, the airplane was put back in service, being awarded a 30-day contract from the BC Government to help with a particularly bad fire season.

 In 2016, the Hawaii Mars made its first appearance at EAA AirVenture Oshkosh in hopes of being sold or leased to a new home or business.
 One of the pilots on the way to Oshkosh was well-known Kermit Weeks.

-In January 2022, the "Hawaii Mars" was the subject of multiple news articles when it was placed on sale by the company Platinum Fighter Sales for over $5 million.
+In January 2022, the Hawaii Mars was the subject of multiple news articles when it was placed on sale by the company Platinum Fighter Sales for over $5 million.
+In June 2023, plans were being finalized for the transfer of the Hawaii Mars to the British Columbia Aviation Museum.